piecole/strucseq/README.md

 convert_region(start_sequence: str, start_region : Union[int, list], end_sequence : str, debug = False) -> dict:
 ```

-Takes a start_region in start_sequence and returns where this region is in end_sequence.
+Takes a range referencing a region in a start sequence and returns where this region is in an end sequence.
+Slower than get_equivalentresidue but much more versatile due to ability to convert regions.
 Use biological sequence numbers (start at 1)

 ### Parameters